 About me

-If you would like to have a discussion, I offer a free telephone or Zoom consultation.
+I offer a free 10-minute phone or Zoom consultation so you can ask questions and get a sense of whether we’d be a good fit.
 You can contact me via email, text or phone and we can then arrange a suitable time to talk, to explore your needs and potentially book a session if you feel comfortable to do so.

 Training, qualifications & experience